wearep3r/backplane/README.md

 ## Deploy to backplane

-`git push` your code to the built-in **runner** for dead-simple auto-deployment of your Docker Compose Service.
-The runner deploys whatever you define in the repository's `docker-compose.yml` file and can load additional environment variables from a `.env` file.
+`git push` your code to the built-in **shipmate** for dead-simple auto-deployment of your Docker Compose services. **shipmate** deploys whatever you define in the repository's `docker-compose.yml` file and can load additional environment variables from a `.env` file.

 ### Update your ssh config